XinqiYY/FreeCodeCamp/Front End Development Libraries/README.md

 State consists of any data your application needs to know about, that can change over time.

 - Access to the state object: ```this.state = {}```
 - You must create a class component by extending `React.Component` in order to create state like this.

+### Task:
-### Task: There is a component in the code editor that is trying to render a firstName property from its state.
+There is a component in the code editor that is trying to render a `firstName` property from its state.
 However, there is no state defined.
-Initialize the component with state in the constructor and assign your name to a property of firstName.
+Initialize the component with state in the constructor and assign your name to a property of `firstName`.
 ```
 class StatefulComponent extends React.Component {
   constructor(props) {